coating

 SYSTEM SHEET

 When using a DIAFIN® dispersion coating, the interlocking between the hard materials (e.g. cBN and diamond) of the coating (nickel or nickel-phosphorus) and the surface of the component is determined by the surface hardness of the substrate.
-A higher surface hardness may make it more difficult to seed the substrate surface (i.e. to produce an even and well-adhering nickel dispersion layer).
-A lower surface hardness increases the shearing (in the form of material wear) of material of the component and thereby the occurrence of (friction) wear.
+A higher surface hardness may make it more difficult to nucleate the substrate surface (i.e. to produce an even and well-adhering nickel dispersion layer).
+A lower surface hardness increases the shearing (in the form of material wear) of the component material and thus the occurrence of (friction) wear.

 PRODUCT